-Web Links and Resources:
+OLGC Library Web Links and Resources:

-Here are some links to some of our most used OLGC Library resources:OLGC Library Online Catalog: Look for books we have in the OLGC Library for fun or for a report.
+OLGC Library Online Catalog: Use this link to look up books we have in the OLGC Library for fun or for a report.

 - click on Our Lady of Good Counsel

 - click on Webpath Express